murataltinli/ERNIE/README.md

 ```
 make
 ```
 command inside the directory containing `Makefile`.
+This should create the executable `ernie`.

 # Running
-ERNIE runs with 3 arguments.
+ERNIE accepts three command line arguments.
 ```
 ./ernie <parameter_card_filename> <root_output_filename> <hepmc3_output_filename>
 ```
-The first argument is the input, which is the parameter card file.
-The program runs using the parameters inside the parameter card file.
-The second and the third arguments are output file names for ROOT and HepMC3 outputs, respectively.
-If no output name is specified output files will have default names.
+The first argument is the parameter card file which configures `ernie`.
+The second and the third arguments are the ROOT and HepMC3 output file names.
+These are optional arguments and if not provided default file names will be used.

-If the program is used to generate antineutrinos only, without the inverse beta decay interactions, it will not generate a HepMC3 output even if it is specified as an argument.
+If the program is used with the IBD option turned off, it will not generate a HepMC3 output even if a file name is specified as an argument.

 # Source package structure
 The topmost directory contains the README file, the package license, a sample parameter card file and Makefile.